kathryndepalma/kathryndepalma/Portfolio/README.md

 #### Good Urbanims: Ruby Hill Park
 <i>Winter 2025</i>
 <br>
 <br>In this essay, I explored the concept of a utopian place around Denver, carefully examining its characteristics and envisioning its idealistic features.
 I translated complex ideas about urban development and community well-being into accessible language for a general audience.
 This process allowed me to refine my ability to synthesize and present intricate concepts in a way that resonates with readers outside of specialized fields.
-These skills are valuable in my technical analysis work and in communicating complex data effectuvily to non-technical audiences, ensuring that my insights can be understood and applied.
+These skills are valuable in my technical analysis work and in communicating complex data effectivily to non-technical audiences, ensuring that my insights can be understood and applied.

 [<img src="https://user-images.githubusercontent.com/91146906/162126570-0ee09e62-f24d-4a2a-8d68-3fcb47da7c67.svg" height="35"/>](../UtopianUrbanismAssignment1.pdf)